rasc42/eduspot-auto/README.md

-# Connection script to 'eduspot' wireless hotspot @ ENSIIE #
+# Connection script to 'eduspot' wireless hotspot for Grenoble INP students #

 Connection script to log faster to eduspot captive portal with GET and POST requests to the right urls.
-Actually the script works only at ENSIIE (computer science school).
+Actually the script works only for Grenoble INP students.

-## Dependancies ##
+## Dependencies ##

 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)
 * [requests](http://docs.python-requests.org/en/master/)